local-ch/lhs/README.md

 → [Read more about data](docs/data.md)

 ## Proxy
-A proxy is used to access data.
-It is divided in Collection and Item.
+Instead of mapping data when it arrives from the backend, the proxy makes data accessible when you access it, not when you fetch it.
+The proxy is used to access data and it is divided in `Collection` and `Item`.

 For every proxy that contains an `href` you can use `load!` or `reload!` to receive latest backend data.